wangkaiwd/English-Study/articles/How to fetch data with React Hook notes.md

 3. Now, make the effect dependant on the search state rather than the fluctuant query state that changes with every key stroke in the input field

+#### reducer hook for data fetching
+1. However, somehow all these states, managed with their own state hook, belong together because they care about the same cause.

+2. A good indicator that they belong together is that they are used one after another (e.g. setIsError, setIsLoading).

+3. All this information is used in the actual reducer function to distill a new state from the previous state, the action's optional payload and type